PaulSolt/CustomUIView/README.md

 2. Create a new iPhone View Interface File (i.e. LabelMadness.xib)
 3. Set the File's Owner to your custom class. (i.e. LabelMadness on Identity Inspector)

-Embedded UIView in View (i.e. in your Main.storyboard)
+Embedded UIView in View (Option A)
 ----

-1. Add a empty UIView to the Storyboard or your custom .xib for a UIViewController class
+1. Add a empty UIView to the Storyboard or ViewController.xib file
-2. Set the Custom Class for the UIView to your classname. (i.e. LabelMadness)
+2. Set the view's "File's Owner" to a "Custom Class" (i.e. LabelMadness)

 ![Set File's Owner for the Custom UIView in the Interface Builder](https://raw.githubusercontent.com/PaulSolt/CustomUIView/master/CustomView/UIView%20xib%20Setup.png)

-Programmatically Loaded UIView
+Programmatically Loaded UIView (Option B)
 ------
 Use the code below to create and add a custom view to some position in your app.